OpsHubProduct/OIM-Documentation/docs/connectors/monday.md

   - The folder of an item can be only read.
 The user cannot create folders or assign individual items to them.
     - Reason: Monday.com only allows entire boards to be added to folders, and not an item only.
 - **Attachments**:
-  - Attachments added directly to the File Gallery of Monday.com (not inside a file-type column) cannot be synced because Monday.com  API unavailability.
+  - In order to sync attachments from monday.com, make sure they're added to any file type column.
-    - **Recommended**: Always upload attachments to a file-type column, not the File Gallery.
+    - Reason: Attachments added directly to the File Gallery of Monday.com (not inside a file-type column) cannot be synced because of Monday.com API unavailability.
 - **Items and sub items relationship linkage**:
   - A Parent item link is mandatory when creating a subitem.
     - Hence, Monday.com as the target system, once subitem is created , its parent link cannot be changed or removed.
     - Reason: Monday.com API unavailability
   - A parent link can be added on a sub item while creation, but a child link cannot be added from already existing items in Monday.com due to unavailability of API.
 - **Comments**:
-  - Replies to comments in Monday.com will be synced as separate comments by <code class="expression">space.vars.SITENAME</code>.
+  - Replies to comments or edits in Monday.com will be synced as separate comments by <code class="expression">space.vars.SITENAME</code>.
 - **Documents**:
   - Synchronization of documents as entity is not supported.